accessibility/Axioms/README.md

 - **Building with patterns that have previously been tested for accessibility will reduce costs for implementing WCAG.**
 - **Make things open: it makes things better.** This is especially true in digital accessibility where everyone is trying to keep up with the internet.
 - **The earlier you start incorporating digital accessibility into your digital tool, the less expensive it will be to become accessible (shift left).**
+- **No ARIA is better than bad ARIA.** Often WAI-ARIA isn't properly applied.
+WAI-ARIA is an important enhancement to HTML5, but it must be very carefully applied.
+- **It is more difficult to assess WAI-ARIA semantics than it is HTML5.** Sites with lots of WAI-ARIA will take more time to check if is accessible.

 ## Software as process
 - **Software on the internet needs to be seen as a living system.** Need to move from leveraging periodic checklists to building an ongoing journey.